Sunday, June 30, 2019

 If you desire Self-realization, but you still say "I,” and if you feel the ‘Self’ is the ‘I’, you are not a wise seeker.
 You are simply ignorant. : ~ Santthosh Kumaar

-You, your thoughts and the world in which you exists is nothing to do with the Soul, the Self.
+You, your thoughts, and the world in which you exist have nothing to do with the Soul, the Self.
 Holding the Self as you is an error.

 Remember: ~

 The thoughts come to the thinker within the dualistic illusion.
-Without the illusion the thinker, thoughts and the world in which the thinker exists cease to exists.
+Without the illusion, the thinker, thoughts, and the world in which the thinker exists cease to exist.

 The Soul the Self has no attributes.
-Hence, the person who superimposes attributes on the changeless, eternal Soul, the Self and identifies Self with the body is confusing one for the other; and is, therefore, an ignorant person.
+Hence, the person who superimposes attributes on the changeless, eternal Soul, the Self, and identifies the Self with the body is confusing one for the other; and is, therefore, an ignorant person.

 Remember:~